This section is about all the inspiring information you can find, much of it on the net. Collect all the best ideas you can -

 With all this, create a kind of scrapbook visual presentation so that when your architect asks you what you want you can come up with your most important ideas.

-check out the following organisations
+check out the following organisations and web sites

 - The AECBthe Sustainable Building Association - the Sustainable Building Association ebuild.co.uk is a useful set of self build forums including ‘Designing Energy Efficient and Sustainable Homes’

 - The Self Build Portal - a government / building industry initiative to promote self build

 - NaSBA National Self Build Association

 - Ecomotive in the Bristol area

 - The Findhorn FoundationThe Findhorn Foundation is a large community near Inverness.
 There is a strong emphasis on sustainable building and living. – in the North East of Scotland

 - The PermaculturePermaculture is the practice of a sustainable way of living in all its forms.
 In the UK the coordinating body is the Permaculture Association Association